yousef-indja/sqaFinalAssessment/README.md

 These estimates were chosen based off prior experience of developing code to tackle similar problems, while also taking into consideration test-driven development, and the added time that comes with writing these tests.
 <br>
 <b>Velocity Metric</b><br>
 Sprint velocity refers to teams analysing how much work they completed in previous sprints, and using that information to estimate how much work they can do in future sprints.
-This helps to better plan projects and predict how much work can be done in the next sprint, better calculate the amount of resources and effort needed, and help senior managmnet have a better idea of when to expect delivery of the product.<br>
+This helps to better plan projects and predict how much work can be done in the next sprint, better calculate the number of resources and effort needed, and help senior management have a better idea of when to expect delivery of the product.<br>
 <br>
 There are two steps to calculating the velocity metric of a sprint, which are as follows:<br>
 <br>
 <b>Step 1:</b> Count how many user story points are completed in the previous sprints.<br>
 For example, in sprint 1:

--  The team commited to finishing 4 user stories.
+-  The team committed to finishing 4 user stories.
 -  Each with 8 points per story for a total of 32 story points.
 -  However, the team only completed 3 of the 4 stories in the sprint.

 In sprint 2:
-- The team commited to 5 user stories.(including the 1 that was not completed in sprint 1)
+- The team committed to 5 user stories.(including the 1 that was not completed in sprint 1)
 - Each with 8 points per story for a total of 40 story points.
 - However, the team only completed 4 of the stories.

 In sprint 3:
-- The team commited to 6 user stories.
+- The team committed to 6 user stories.
 - Each with 8 points per story for a total of 40 story points.
 - However, the team only completed 4 of the stories.